hecomi/uRaymarching/README.md

 };
 ```

-So `ray.loop / ray.maxLoop` becomes small on the position where a ray reaches easily and becomes big when hard. so you can use `1.0 - ray.loop / ray.maxLoop` as an occlusion factor.
+So `ray.loop / ray.maxLoop` is a normalized value and becomes close to 0.0 on the position where a ray reaches easily and becomes close to 1.0 when hard.
+So you can use it as a factor of a rechability or `1.0 - ray.loop / ray.maxLoop` as an simple and a light-weight occlusion factor.

 `PostEffectOutput` is defferent depending on the selected shader template.
 For example, it is an alias of `SurfaceOutputStandard` in *Standard* template.
 Please see each template file by clicking *Edit* button on the right side of the *Shader Template* drop-down list for more details.